 ‘Detective Inspector, you have me over a barrel here.
 Our department does not know it’s Laura, you know because you’ve met her and have met Miles.
 We could have done this in Durham and yet you chose to come here.
 Why?’

 ‘To see your section at work and to speak with your section head about other matters as well.
-I have to report on this conversation to Mr. Glendinning, he asked me that and I agreed.’
+I have to report on this conversation to Mr. Glendinning too by the way, he asked me that and I agreed.’
 She nodded.
 ‘But it won’t have anything to do with her.
-It’s you I’m officially seeing.’
+It’s you I’m officially seeing, I told him that.’

-‘Yes, he now feels secure enough.
-We’ll need to go ashore, Laura.’
+‘Yep, he now feels secure enough, we’ll need to go ashore, Laura.’

-‘All right, you carried out Plan A on the island, it had an effect and showed he had to be careful but that element of surprise has gone.
-There’s now your Plan B, the redoubt and I agree that has to play out too.
+‘All right, Miles, you carried out Plan A on the island, it had some effect and showed he had to be careful but that element of surprise has now gone.
+We now go to your Plan B, the redoubt and I agree that that has to play out too.

 But then, if it’s all the same to you, we’ll try my Plan C, it has elements of finality to it.
-Talk me through your Plan B now, then I’ll tell you about Plan C.’
+Talk me through your Plan B now, then I’ll tell you about Plan C closer to the time.’

 ‘Do you think that will stop Johanssen?’

-‘No, obviously, but it does tell him something and he has just attacked one of our principal’s properties, making a new enemy he might not wish to have, one he’s already met.’
+‘Not at all, obviously not, but it does tell him something and he would have just attacked one of our principal’s properties, bad move.’

 ‘Making him an utter nutter.’